reactjs/react.dev/content/docs/cdn-links.md

 ### Why the `crossorigin` Attribute?

-If you serve React from a CDN, we recommend to keep the [`crossorigin`](https://developer.mozilla.org/en-US/docs/Web/HTML/CORS_settings_attributes) attribute set:
+If you request React from a CDN, we recommend to keep the [`crossorigin`](https://developer.mozilla.org/en-US/docs/Web/HTML/CORS_settings_attributes) attribute set:

 ```html
 <script crossorigin src="..."></script>